xiaoyunao/xiaoyunao.github.io/_pages/about.md

 Skills in Programming, Observing, and Data Processing
 ------
 I am proficient in multiple programming languages, and I frequently use servers such as NERSC to handle large datasets and run complex analyses efficiently.
 My observational experience is extensive, having used multiple telescopes across China.
-I'm also contributing to the photometric pipeline development for Chinese Space Station Telescope (CSST), Multi-channel Photometric Survey Telescope (Mephisto), and the 60-90 Schmidt telescope.
+I'm also contributing to the photometric pipeline development for Chinese Space Station Telescope ([CSST](http://groups.bao.ac.cn/csst/ktjj/)), Multi-channel Photometric Survey Telescope ([Mephisto](http://www.swifar.ynu.edu.cn/info/1015/1073.htm)), and the 60-90cm Schmidt telescope.
 These experiences have equipped me with advanced skills in data reduction, processing, and pipeline design, enabling me to efficiently manage large photometric datasets and perform high-quality data analyses for various astronomical research needs.

 Involvement in the DESI Collaboration
 ------